naaas94/rag-light-demo/README.md

 - `--top-k N`: Number of chunks to retrieve (default: 5)
 - `--mode {dense|lexical|hybrid}`: Retrieval mode (default: hybrid)
 - `--model MODEL`: Ollama model name (default: mistral)

+Note on the retrieval table:
+- Snippets prefixed with `__` indicate the chunk starts mid-document (a normal artifact of sliding-window chunking).
+- The `Span` column shows `start_char-end_char` offsets so you can sanity-check chunk boundaries.

 **3. Evaluate**
 Run the offline retrieval metric (HitRate@K) against the ground truth dataset: